Ayehavgunne/erajs/README.md

 ## TODO

 - Add forward and back buttons for Year to move years at a time
+- Add more shortcuts like 'Last Month'
 - Get localization to work
 - Make a mobile friendly version
 - Add more keyboard shortcuts for navigation
 - Add more look and feel customization
 - Pretty it up... somehow
+- Add option for maintaining state?